 Men’s Summer Shoes Guide

-Loafers, inspired by the shoes of Norwegian fisherman The loafer first became popular back in 1936 and has since become a wardrobe essential.
+Loafers, inspired by the shoes of Norwegian fisherman, a staple in our men’s Summer shoe guide. he loafer first became popular back in 1936 and has since become a wardrobe essential.
 The loafer is the ideal footwear for relaxed, summer workwear.
 Wear sockless with chinos, suit trousers and also shorts.

 The trainer, the go-to footwear for the summer months.
 The trainer is the perfect footwear for the unpredictable British weather and goes with anything.
 Wear with shorts jeans and even suiting.